The Best Hostel in Hpa-An Myanmar: Review

-I loved Hpa-An, this was one the highlights of my Myanmar trip and made even better by staying at The Lil Hpa-An Hostel.
-Frequently booked out dates prove that it’s not just in my opinion that the Lil Hpa-An Hostel is the place to stay.
+I loved Hpa-An, this was one the highlights of my 2 week Myanmar trip and made even better by staying at The Lil Hpa-An Hostel.
+Frequently booked out dates prove that it’s not just in my opinion that the Lil Hpa-An Hostel is the best hostel in Hpa-An.
 Everything about this hostel was perfect from the attentive staff, to the free breakfast, to the location and the rooms.
 Make sure if you are planning a trip to Hpa-An you book this hostel as far in advance as you can.

 I was really disappointed when my booking was initially cancelled due to an overbooking error.
 After looking around at my other options I knew I didn’t want to stay anywhere else.
 I sent the reception staff a quick email and they managed to make room for me by putting me in a private room on my first night for no extra charge.
 I then moved into the dorms for the remaining three.

 Hpa-An was the first stop on my 2-week solo Myanmar trip.
 I had been living in Myeik in the south for 3 months and flew to Yangon and then took a bus to Hpa-An.
 The bus station in Yangon is 1-1.5 hours out of the downtown area and is really large and confusing.
 So make sure you leave plenty of time to get there and find your bus.

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them, I receive a small commission at no extra cost to you.
 For more information on my disclaimer click here.

 If you’re already in Myanmar getting a bus to Hpa-An is a really easy and affordable option.
 Bus travel in Myanmar is the most preferred way of getting around for locals and foreigners.